 Do not maximize the speed of your electric scooter.

-It only makes sense that if you use your electric scooter to its full power, meaning you always ride on full or maximum speed, then you will likely to use up the power in a shorter period of time.
-Plus, going at the max speed will require the motor more energy, thus the draining of your battery will happen much sooner.
+It only makes sense if you use your electric scooter to its full power, meaning you always ride on full or maximum speed, then you will likely to use up the power in a shorter period of time.
+Plus, going at the max speed will require more energy from the motor, thus the draining of your battery will happen much sooner.

 Stay easy on the acceleration.